ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 - elemental amounts for closed systems
 - elemental flow rates for open steady systems

+This is a conceptual and thermodynamic statement first.
+It does not yet force the implementation decision that every elemental balance must be materialized explicitly as A4 equations in the first version.

 ### 2.2 Keep equilibrium species separate from stream species

 Three different bases should be allowed to coexist: